The slice spectral sequence of a $C_4$-equivariant height-4 Lubin-Tate theory: Introduction

-As a consequence of the Real orientation theorem, the fixed point spectra $(\MU^{(\!(C_{2^n})\!)})^{C_{2^n}}$ and $E_{2^{n-1}m}^{hC_{2^n}}$ ($m \equiv 1\pmod{2}$) can be assembled into the following diagram:
+As a consequence of the Real orientation theorem, the fixed point spectra $(\MU^{(\!(C_{2^n})\!)})^{C_{2^n}}$ and $E_{2^{n-1}m}^{hC_{2^n}}$ can be assembled into the following diagram:

 The existence of equivariant orientations renders computations that rely on the slice spectral sequence tractable.
-Using differentials in the slice spectral sequence of $\MU_\mathbb{R}$ and the Real orientation $\MU_\mathbb{R} \to E_m$, Hahn--Shi computed $E_m^{hC_2}$, valid for arbitrarily large heights $m$.
+Using differentials in the slice spectral sequence of $\MU_\mathbb{R}$ and the Real orientation $\MU_\mathbb{R} \to E_m$, Hahn--Shi computed $E_m^{hC_2}$ at arbitrarily large heights $m$.

 An example of a Real orientable theory that was previously known is Atiyah's Real $K$-theory.
 In 1966, Atiyah \cite{AtiyahKR} formalized the connection between complex $K$-theory ($KU$) and real $K$-theory ($KO$).
 Analogous as in the case of $MU_\mathbb{R}$, the complex conjugation action on complex vector bundles induces a natural $C_2$-action on $KU$, and this produces a $C_2$-spectrum $K_\mathbb{R}$ called Atiyah's Real $K$-theory.
 The theory $K_\mathbb{R}$ interpolates between complex and real $K$-theory in the sense that the underlying spectrum of $K_\mathbb{R}$ is $KU$, and its $C_2$-fixed points is $KO$.
 The $RO(C_2)$-graded homotopy groups $\pi_\bigstar^{C_2} K_\mathbb{R}$ has two periodicities: a $\rho_2$-periodicity that corresponds to the complex Bott-periodicity, and a 8-periodicity that corresponds to the real Bott-periodicity.